typedb-osi/typedb-loader/README.md

 See the [full configuration file for phone-calls here](link available after publishing).

-### Using GraMi as a Command-Line Application:

-in development...

 ### Using GraMi in your Java Application:

 #### Add GraMi as dependency